 If experience has taught us anything, it is that there is a significant level of uncertainty in projections of the future.
 The largest source of uncertainty is the projection of investment returns.
 In order to better understand the potential impact of investment returns on the System, we have included some stochastic projections in the dashboard and in this section of the report.
-The stochastic projections assume a geometric return of 6.625% and a standard deviation of 14.12% (based on Meketa's capital market assumptions for the System's investment portfolio).
+The stochastic projections assume a geometric return of 6.625% and a standard deviation of 14.01% (based on Meketa's capital market assumptions for the System's investment portfolio).
 Each projection contains 10,000 trials that are 15 years in length.

 The chart below shows the historical and stochastically projected City contribution amounts for Tier 1.
-The purple line represents the amounts paid historically or the amounts already determined by an actuarial valuation, and the black line shows the projected contribution amount for each year if all assumptions are met.
+The gold line represents the amounts paid historically or the amounts already determined by an actuarial valuation.
 The colored ranges represent different percentiles of the 10,000 trials.
 This range is intended to convey the degree of uncertainty in the projections based on future investment returns.